 Monsters Bay Spring Creek is a recent discovery and is promising to be a guest favorite.

-The Barrancoso River: This incredible river is the one and only tributary of Jurassic Lake.
+The Barrancoso River: This incredible river is the only tributary of Jurassic Lake.
 Estancia Laguna Verde Lodge owns this river tributary, and they maintain exclusive access to five miles of these incredible waters.
 This mountain freestone river is about 30 to 50 feet wide, with transparent waters and large boulders.
-Amazing rainbows lie in its pools, flats and pocket waters.
-Barrancoso rainbows average 4 to 5-pounds with fish over 15-pounds.
+Amazing rainbows lie in its pools, flats, and pocket waters.
+Barrancoso rainbows average 4-to 5-pounds with fish over 15-pounds.

 See Barrancoso River video here.